Charles J. Fuschillo Jr.: Political activities

 Fuschillo has been a campaigner against drunk driving in New York State.
 He sponsored "Leandra's Law," which makes it a felony to drive drunk with a child in the car and requires all convicted drunk drivers to use ignition interlocks to prevent them from drinking and driving again.
 He sponsored laws which lowered New York State's legal blood alcohol content (BAC) level from .10 to .08; enacted tougher penalties for repeat offenders and those who drive with an elevated BAC; and expanded the use of ignition interlock devices to keep convicted DWI offenders from drinking and driving again.
-He also wrote the law creating new felony crimes for drunk drivers who kill or severely injure others.

 Fuschillo helped create the Broad Hollow Bioscience Park at Farmingdale State College, which serves as a home to established and startup biotechnology companies and provides high-tech jobs for Long Islanders.
 In April 2011, he authored a law to expand Broad Hollow Bioscience Park to create new jobs and promote economic development.
-He has sponsored programs to help small business owners learn about different resources available to help them grow and create jobs and sponsored job resource expos.

 Fuschillo sponsored complete streets legislation which would require all state, county, and local transportation agencies in New York State to consider complete streets design principles on all projects which receive both federal and state funding.
 Complete streets design principles are roadway design features that accommodate and facilitate safe travel by pedestrians, bicyclists, and motorists of all ages and abilities.
 The legislation was approved by the New York State Legislature in June 2011 and signed into law two months later.
 The New York League of Conservation Voters named him a 2011 Eco-Star for his efforts in getting the law passed.